iTunes Logo

 Meaning and History

 The iTunes logo has always been associated with music, although the service has become more than just a player.
-Despite the rapid evolution, two main elements remained on the pictogram: the circle representing the compact disc and the musical notation.
-The main graphic technique did not change either – the gradient transition of shades preserved even after 20 years.
+Despite its rapid evolution, the icon retained two main elements: a circle depicting a compact disc and musical notation.
+The primary graphic technique, the gradient transition of shades, has remained even after 20 years.

 What is iTunes?